GrimAnticheat/Grim/README.md

 ### Secure by design, not obscurity

-All systems are designed to be highly secure and mathematically impossible to bypass For example, the prediction engine knows all possible movements and cannot be bypassed
+All systems are designed to be highly secure and mathematically impossible to bypass.
+For example, the prediction engine knows all possible movements and cannot be bypassed

 ### Support